The Book of Life (2014 film): Production

 Jorge R. Gutierrez first began developing The Book of Life fourteen years before its release.
 Several of the film's story ideas originated in Gutierrez's 2000 student film Carmelo.
 The opportunity to have The Book of Life produced as a feature film arrived after Gutierrez and his wife, Sandra Equihua, created the Nickelodeon animated series El Tigre: The Adventures of Manny Rivera.

 The Book of Life was originally optioned by DreamWorks Animation in 2007, but never went beyond development because of "creative differences".
+DreamWorks demanded that the film can't take place in Mexico, the characters can't be portrayed as wooden dolls, the film can not feature bullfighting, and the main character cannot die.
+Also, in order for the movie to move forward, it would have to be set in present-day urban New York, in Washington Heights.
 From there the film went to Reel FX, with 20th Century Fox handling distribution rights.
 Guillermo del Toro joined as a producer.
 The film was initially given a release date of October 10, 2014; however, this was eventually moved back by a week.
 On October 16, 2013, it was announced that Channing Tatum, Zoe Saldaña, Diego Luna and Christina Applegate would star as voice actors in the film.

-Gutierrez wanted to make the final animation look like the concept artwork saying: "I saw every single one that comes out and my biggest heartbreak is that I see all this glorious art, and then the movie doesn't look like that!
+Gutierrez wanted to make the final animation look like the concept artwork, saying: "I saw every single one that comes out and my biggest heartbreak is that I see all this glorious art, and then the movie doesn't look like that!
 The mandate of this movie was: Our 'Art of' book is going to look exactly like the movie.
 And every artist poured their heart and soul into that idea."
 Gutierrez did not permit his animation team to go on any research trips to Mexico, feeling that such trips often only covered very touristy aspects of the culture.
-Instead he had the team address any questions they had about the region to him.
+Instead, he had the team address any questions they had about the region to him.
 He also stated that research trips would not be necessary to portray the film's "magic version of Mexico".
 Explaining that the tone of the film as initially conceived was going to be much darker, Gutierrez said, "I always felt, much like the design, I need to push the envelope so that when I pull back, I end up with something I love."

 Release

+The posters painted the characters' doll joints to look more human since they were scared audiences would not be able to feel empathy for wooden folk art dolls.

 The Book of Life made its world premiere in Los Angeles on October 12, 2014.
 It was released on October 17, 2014, in North America.

 Home media

 The Book of Life was released on DVD, Blu-ray and Blu-ray 3D on January 27, 2015, by 20th Century Fox Home Entertainment.
 The special features included a three-minute short animated film, titled The Adventures of Chuy.
-The film currently streams on Disney+ as of February 2021.
+The film currently streams on Disney+ as of March 2026.